wp-plugins/wp-password-policy-manager/readme.txt

 == Frequently Asked Questions ==

-= How will a user know that his or her password is expired? = If a WordPress user's password is expired, the user will be notified and asked to change the password upon trying to login to WordPress.
+= How will a user know that his or her password is expired? =

+If a WordPress user's password is expired, the user will be notified and asked to change the password upon trying to login to WordPress.
-= How can I disable a WordPress password policy? =
-If you do not specify a value for a specific policy it is automatically disabled.
-Alternatively untick the check box next to the policy from the Password Policies nodes in the WordPress Settings.

 == Screenshots ==

-1. Expired password login page allows users to specify a new password and instructs them of which policies are enabled
+1. Expired password login page allows the user to specify a new password
 2. Administrators can configure password policies from the Password Policies node in WordPress settings
+3. WordPress password policies are also applied in the WordPress user profile page ensuring users always use strong passwords
+4. WordPress password policies are also applied in the lost / reset password page in WordPress ensuring strong password policies are never bypassed

 == Changelog ==

+= 0.3 (2014-11-24) =
+* **New Plugin Features**
+	* Password policies now also enforced in WordPress user profile page therefore when a user changes his own or someone's else password from the profile page he should adhere to the policies
+	* Password policies now also enforced in "WordPress Lost Password" page, therefore when a user uses the "Lost Password" link in the login the new password should adhere to the policies
+	* Added Reset All Passwords functionality - administrators can reset the passwords of all users with just 1 click (email is sent to all users with new password and once they login they should change their password again)
+	* Excempt users and roles from policies - administrators can excempt users and roles from the password policies
+	* Added link to Password Policies in the WordPress plugins page

+* **New Password Policy**
+	* Password history - if enabled the plugin will remember a configurable number of previous passwords the WordPress user already used to avoid using the same password

+* **Bug Fix**
+	* Fixed an issue related to timezones [support ticket](https://wordpress.org/support/topic/date_default_timezone_set-timezone-id-is-invalid-1)

 = 0.2 (2014-02-25) =
-* New Password Policies
+* **New Password Policies**
-  * Password length policy - specify the minimum length a password should be
+	* Password length policy - specify the minimum length a user's password should be
-  * Mixed case policy - if enabled, users should use both uppercase and lowercase characters in passwords
+	* Mixed case policy - if enabled users should use both lower and UPPERcase characters in their passwords
-  * Numeric Digits policy - if enabled, users should use numeric digits in their passwords
+	* Numeric digits policy - if enabled users should use numeric digits in their passwords
-  * Special Character policy - if enabled, users should use special characters in their passwords
+	* Special characters policy - ie enabled users should use special characters in their passwords

-* New Plugin Features
+* **New Plugin Features**
-  * Added list of enabled policies in password reset screen to help users generate a strong password
+	* Added list of enabled policies in password reset page for users to follow when writing a new password
-  * Added a notification box which pops up on installation to help administrators configure the password policies
+	* Added a popup notification box so after install administrators can immediately configure the password policies

 = 0.1 (2014-01-15) =
-* Initial release
+* **Initial release**